blumx116/blumx116.github.io/_posts/2020-08-11-reachabilty.md

 This paper tries to define 'newness' not by predictability, but by 'distance'.
 They say that one observation is 'distant' from another if it takes a lot of actions to get from one of the corresponding states to another.
-For instance, as I type this, I have a lot of actions (keystrokes) left that I need to take before I finish this review, so the algorithm would say that I"m pretty far from finishing.
+For instance, as I type this, I have a lot of actions (keystrokes) left that I need to take before I finish this review, so the algorithm would say that I'm pretty far from finishing.

 To this end, the authors train a comparator network, which they refer to as an R-network, that learns to approximate the distance between two observations.
 Novel observations are stored in an episodic memory, and the agent is rewarded more if its observations are distant from those in the episodic memory.